AdaCore/training_material/courses/comprehensive_rust_training/110_std_types/07_hashmap.rst

 Details
 ---------

--  ``HashMap`` is not defined in the prelude and needs to be brought into scope.
+-  :rust:`HashMap` is not defined in the prelude and needs to be brought into scope.

 -  Try the following lines of code.
 The first line will see if a book is